 Explore the William L Finley National Wildlife Refuge and get the chance to experience one of the last remaining intact wet prairies in the valley.
 It is extremely easy to explore the refuge, with a driving route if you don’t fancy walking, but also plenty of biking and hiking trails for those outdoorsy types like us!

 There are some great trails in the refuge you should check out.
-For an easy jaunt, take the Woodpecker Loop Trail, or alternatively, a Host of Honkers will take over 6 hours, with a beautiful boardwalk section and ample bird watching opportunities.
+For an easy jaunt, take the Woodpecker Loop Trail, or alternatively, a Host of Honkers will take over 6 hours, with a beautiful boardwalk section and ample bird-watching opportunities.

-Wildlife lovers shouldn’t miss the refuge, as there is a good chance you’ll be able to spot Canada geese, Roosevelt elk, and bald eagles to name just a few of the species that have made the refuge their home over the years.
+Wildlife lovers shouldn’t miss the refuge, as there is a good chance you’ll be able to spot Canadian geese, Roosevelt elk, and bald eagles to name just a few of the species that have made the refuge their home over the years.

 RELATED: 11 Worth It Hikes in Eugene, Oregon